agama-project/agama/web/README.md

 instance.
 This is especially useful if you use the Live ISO which does not contain any development tools, you can develop the web frontend easily from your workstation.

+### Special Environment Variables

+`COCKPIT_TARGET` - When running the development server set up a proxy to the specified Cockpit server.
+See the [using a development server](#using-a-development-server) section above.

+`LOCAL_CONNECTION` - Force behaving as in a local connection, useful for development or testing some Agama features.
+For example the keyboard layout switcher is displayed only in local installation because it cannot work in remote connection.
+This option will force displaying it even in a remote connection.

 ## JSDoc Documentation

 This project uses [TypeDoc](https://typedoc.org/) to generate the API documentation.
 The `jsdoc`